lightninglabs/taproot-assets/README.md

 tarocli assets list
 ```

-Synchronize yourself with a universe, for example the one running as part of the issuer's `tarod`.
+Synchronize yourself with a universe, for example the one running as part of the issuer's `tapd`.

 ```shell
 tarocli universe sync --universe_host 10.10.10.2:10029